bassmanitram/actions-for-nautilus/configurator/help.md

 audio file, or an image file.

-You should probably avoid mixing standard (positive) rules with negative rules, since the result could be confusing, but the algorithm is fairly straightforward:

-* All selected files must match one of the "positive" rules and none of the "negative rules".
+You should probably avoid mixing standard (positive) rules with negative rules, since the result could be confusing, but the algorithm is fairly straightforward: All selected files must match one of the "positive" rules, if any, and none of the "negative rules".

 #### File types

-With the file types list, entered in the **File types** tab, you can specify the Gnome file type. to which your command applies.
+With the file types list, entered in the **File types** tab, you can specify the Gnome file types to which your command applies.
 E.g.

 ![Command action tabs](images/filetypes.png)